JamieS56/Milestone-Project-2/README.md

 ![Difficulty button testing](./assets/images/testing/difficulty-button-3.png)

+#### Intended Function:

-As you can see they all work changing the number of dots that appear, they also call a function that will start the game when clicked as
+To set the number of dots that apear in the game area.
-shown in the console by printing “game started”.
 Also once clicked, all difficulty buttons are hidden and not obstructing the game.

+#### Bugs I had:

+I had no bugs when creating the difficulty buttons.

 #### How to test: